Real-life career videos and ideas for your future

 Consider where you study

 Find somewhere comfortable, light and distraction-free where you can study.
-Sometimes a change of scene can boost your concentration – try spending the morning in your school or local library, or revising in a different room at home.
-Alternatively, you may find studying in the same place is more effective – experiment and see what works for you.
+Sometimes a change of scene can boost your concentration – try spending the morning in your school or local library, or revising in a different place at home – even just changing where you sit in a room.
+Alternatively, you may find studying in the same spot is more effective –experiment and see what works for you.

 Think quality not quantity

 Make your revision count – it can be easy to fool yourself into thinking you’re revising or waste time pretending to study.
-Far better to spend two focused hours working and an hour chatting with a friend, than four hours glued to your desk with very little to show for it.
-You still need to put the hours in, but spending them wisely and planning some proper breaks makes for more effective revision.
+Better to spend two focused hours working and an hour with a friend, than three hours glued to your desk with very little to show for it.
+You still need to put the hours in, but spend them wisely!

-Pacing yourself is important – you can’t revise effectively 24 hours a day, seven days a week, so breaks and rest periods are vital to staying the course.
-Try setting mini-goals and rewarding yourself when you reach them to stay motivated and maintain a sense of progress.
+Pacing yourself is important – you can’t revise effectively 24 hours a day, seven days a week, so breaks and rest periods are vital.